newsboat/newsboat/doc/internal/howto-release.md

 a new release.
 The person doing the release should have push access to the master repository and shell access to newsboat.org.

+0. Pull all the latest changes from the main repo.
 1. Update CHANGELOG
     * Consult `git log --reverse PREVIOUS_VERISION..`
     * Mention issue number ("#X" for Newsboat issues, full link to issue tracker